-Many lowa students start school behind their peers, some by several grade levels.
-Iowa's funding formula should include targeted funding based on the actual costs of closing achievement gaps for at-risk students living in poverty.
-Iowa's preschool program, initiated with strong support from the business community nearly a decade ago, should generate 1.0 weighting for full-day programming, including wrap-around services and child care for low-income or non-English speaking four-year-old students.
+lowa's preschool program, initiated with strong support from the business community nearly a decade ago, should generate 1.0 weighting for full-day programming, including wrap-around services and childcare for low-income and non-English speaking students.
 Such funding delivers a proven return on investment for both student achievement and taxpayers, while also freeing up childcare slots for younger children and allowing parents to fully participate in full-time employment.
-Increased weighting to provide services for Iowa's English-language learners, low-income and at-risk students will close learning gaps while building a strong workforce.
+Additionally, schools should be allowed to use General Fund dollars or generate spending authority to pay for preschool expansion.